By Dawn's Early Light

-By Dawn's Early Light (also known as The Grand Tour) is an HBO original movie, first aired in 1990.
+By Dawn's Early Light is an HBO original movie, first aired in 1990.
 It is based on the 1983 novel Trinity's Child, written by William Prochnau.
-The film is one of the last to depict the events of a fictional World War III before the collapse of the Soviet Union and the end of the Cold War.

 Plot

 In 1991, dissident officials in the Soviet Union launch a nuclear missile at Donetsk from a site in NATO member Turkey.
-The Soviet automated defense systems, believing that a NATO attack is in progress, execute a measured launch of intercontinental ballistic missiles (ICBMs) at the United States.
-After Donetsk is destroyed, the Strategic Air Command (SAC) scrambles its forces and SAC Commander General Renning urges the US president to authorize a large-scale counterattack.
-The Soviet leader explains the dissidents' actions to the US president.
-He asks the US to stand down, citing the two nations' improving relations, but he is willing to accept a US counterstrike comparable to the Soviets' strike, costing each side six to nine million people.
-If the United States launches an all-out attack, the Soviets will respond in kind and doom the whole planet.
+Soviet automated defense systems, believing that a NATO attack is in progress, execute a measured launch of intercontinental ballistic missiles (ICBMs) at the United States.
+After Donetsk is destroyed, Strategic Air Command (SAC) scrambles its forces and SAC Commander General Renning urges the President to authorize a large-scale counterattack.
+The Soviet leader explains the dissidents' actions to the President.
+He asks the United States to stand down, citing the two nations' improving relations, but is willing to accept a US counterstrike comparable to the Soviet strike, costing each side six to nine million people.
+If the US launches an all-out attack, however, the Soviets will respond in kind.

-As the president argues with General Renning, it is reported that the Soviets have launched a second attack.
+As the President argues with General Renning, it is reported that the Soviets have launched a second attack.
 The president reluctantly authorizes a multi-part all-out attack, with US ICBMs launched immediately, then submarine-launched ballistic missiles (SLBMs) in a few hours, coincident with the arrival of US Air Force bombers over the Soviet Union.
 General Renning issues the orders just before the first wave of Soviet missiles hits SAC headquarters and passes command of SAC to "Alice," the codename of an Air Force general in command of Looking Glass, a flying command aircraft for the US Air Force.
 The president takes off in Marine One and learns the second Soviet attack was directed at China, since it had launched its own missiles against the Soviets.
-Realizing his mistake, the president tries to cancel the retaliation order, but before he can do this a nearby nuclear detonation forces his helicopter down.
+Realizing his mistake, the president tries to cancel the retaliation order, but before he can do this a nearby nuclear detonation forces down his helicopter.